Scams >> Church Scams

 Did you know about Church Scams?

-In one of the nationwide religious scams, church goers have said to lost more than $50 million dollars in a phony bullion gold scheme, promoted in prayer halls claiming them huge returns.
+In one of the largest nationwide religious scams, churchgoers reportedly lost more than $50 million in a fraudulent gold bullion scheme.
+The scam was promoted within prayer halls, promising huge returns to believers.

 scam alert